Dandelin spheres: Proof that the intersection curve has constant sum of distances to foci

 This gives a different proof of a theorem of Apollonius of Perga.

 If we define an ellipse to mean the locus of points P such that d(F1, P) + d(F2, P) = a constant, then the above argument proves that the intersection curve C is indeed an ellipse.
 That the intersection of the plane with the cone is symmetric about the perpendicular bisector of the line through F1 and F2 may be counterintuitive, but this argument makes it clear.

 Adaptations of this argument work for hyperbolas and parabolas as intersections of a plane with a cone.
 Another adaptation works for an ellipse realized as the intersection of a plane with a right circular cylinder.

 Proof of the focus-directrix property

 The directrix of a conic section can be found using Dandelin's construction.
 Each Dandelin sphere intersects the cone at a circle; let both of these circles define their own planes.
 The intersections of these two parallel planes with the conic section's plane will be two parallel lines; these lines are the directrices of the conic section.
 However, a parabola has only one Dandelin sphere, and thus has only one directrix.

-Using the Dandelin spheres, it can be proved that any conic section is the locus of points for which the distance from a point (focus) is proportional to the distance from the directrix.
+Using the Dandelin spheres, it's possible to conduct a proof for the parabola, that it is the locus of points for which the distance from a point (focus) is the same as the distance from the directrix, as well as a more general proof that any conic section is the locus of points where the distances maintain a constant proportion.
 Ancient Greek mathematicians such as Pappus of Alexandria were aware of this property, but the Dandelin spheres facilitate the proof.